Ambeeru-Vignesh/XV6-A3/Readme.md

 This assignment focuses on extending the xv6 operating system by implementing two scheduling algorithms, FCFS and Priority-Based Scheduling.
 Additionally, we will track and report process statistics including waiting time, turnaround time, and others.
 The goal is to test these scheduling algorithms in different scenarios and report the performance statistics.

 ## 2. Assignment Description <a name="assignment-description"></a>

+- **System calls**:

+  - `customfork`: sets up the priority for each process.
+  - `procstat`: calculates turnaround and waiting time of a process.

 - **Utilities**:
   - `head`: Displays the first N lines of a file.